stan-dev/docs/README.md

 GitHub (re)builds and (re)deploys the website.

-* `build.sh`: script which compiles markdown files under `src` to html and pdf and populates the `docs` dir with the generated documentation.
+* `build.py`: python script which compiles markdown files under `src` to html and pdf and populates the `docs` dir with the generated documentation.

+  + arg 1: MAJOR Stan version, required (expecting number, should be positive int)
+  + arg 2: MINOR Stan version, required (expecting number, should be positive int)
+  + arg 3: name of document (optional - will build entire docset)
+  + arg 4: output format, either "html" or "pdf" (optional - default builds both html and pdfs)

 * `LICENSE`: licensing terms.

 ## Generating the static site